geoffisdancing/galnotes/160601 Python Commands.md

-series.unique() # to pull unique values of a given series df.unstack() #will switch from stacked (row-wise data) to column-wise data by the inner-most grouping index. df.values #return an np.ndarray of either the dataframe or the dataframe index df.values.astype(float) # returns values of a df as float df.astype(float) #suffix astype allows conversion to float.
+series.unique() # to pull unique values of a given series df.unstack() #will switch from stacked (row-wise data) to column-wise data by the inner-most grouping index. df.values #return an np.ndarray of either the dataframe or the dataframe index
+#if result of slicing is a 1D dataframe, this will be a (vertical) pd.Series, which can't be used to index.
+So .values will turn into a 1D array, whcih can be used to index.
+df.values.astype(float) # returns values of a df as float df.astype(float) #suffix astype allows conversion to float. df.columns.values #returns an array of the column names of df

 import statsmodels.api as sm  # to import statsmodels package for regression capability sm.regression.linear_model.OLS(dependent_array, independent_dataframe).fit() #this shoudl be assigned to an <object> and then can be displayed using: